A personal HTTP server for serving one-time-use shell scripts

 /usr/bin/env python3 <(curl http://10.13.37.133:55298 -H "X-knock: 3b4bc96e29754238a30c286d1c8173c7")

-You can switch to wget with -w:
+If your client doesn’t have curl installed, you can switch to wget with -w:

 $ echo "apt-get install curl" | curlbomb -w Client command: bash <(wget -q -O - http://10.13.37.133:57670 --header="X-knock: 5e5568bf44624e70a7490783acee150d")